 When you communicate assertively you act fairly and with empathy.
 You are able to communicate difficult messages without creating conflict or destroying trust.
 By contrast, aggressive communication damages relationships and causes distrust.
 It will often allow individuals to meet their short-term aims but in the longer run it will cause increasing dysfunction.

-Our assertiveness trainers have many years of experience in helping people to develop their assertiveness so that they can communicate in a clear and relaxed manner.
+Our assertiveness skills trainers have many years of experience in helping people to develop their assertiveness so that they can communicate in a clear and relaxed manner.

 We can provide assertiveness training in London and across the UK.
-We have training centres in Guildford and London or can come to your site to deliver the training if that would be more convenient.
+We have training centres in Guildford and London or can come to your site to deliver the assertiveness training if that would be more convenient.

 Our assertiveness training courses will make you a clearer more assertive communicator.
 We are focused on ensuring that when you return to work there will have been a clear, noticeable improvement inn your communication skills.
 Not only do we explain the key skills of assertive communication but more importantly move quickly to get people practising these skills.